 Islam prohibits the use of narcotics noting that “every intoxicant is haraam (unlawful)”.
 Recreational drugs have become the social culture and despite religious prohibitions, Muslims are just as susceptible to cannabis (marijuana), hashish, and the supposedly herbal ‘hukkah‘ (a tobacco smoking pipe).

 We suggest you speak to your local clerics about individual use because the use of these substances is not cut and dry.
 Nonetheless, this drug abuse is also haram, not to mention encouraging illegal drug trade and addiction.

 Without side-sweeping the nutritional value to alcoholic beverages, we must accept that wine in particular is not completely “evil”.
-Wine contains coronary benefits and according to a 2003 study on Wine Pros, decreases the risk of peptic ulcers.
+Wine contains coronary benefits and according to studies, decreases the risk of peptic ulcers.

 Hippocrates recommended specific wines to disinfect wounds, and even the great Islamic scholar Ibn Kathir noted wine’s force for better digestion.

 In the Quran is the promise of Paradise for people who conserve God’s laws on Earth and leave it as they found it, or better.
 This Paradise contains rivers of honey, milk and wine which does not intoxicate (see 47:15):

 Some great entrepreneurs took this as inspiration, leading to the production of halal approved wines such as Halal Champ Wine, and Australia’s Patritti Wines of Dover Gardens, which was accredited by the Islamic Council in 2003.

 According to a more lenient school of thought in Islam, creams and deodorants containing alcohol are alright to use as it is invariably a synthetic alcohol and not wine (khamr).
 In Saudi Arabia though, even fuel containing ethanol is getting the haram boot.